An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 India is a country with enormous cultural diversity, but some general principles apply:

-Festival gifts:
+Festival Gifts:

 - Diwali (Festival of Lights): Gold, jewelry, sweets

-- Holi (Color Festival): Color powder, textiles
+- Holi (Festival of Colors): Color powder, textiles

 Symbolism:

-- Gold and silver symbolize prosperity and purity.
+- Gold and silver symbolize prosperity and purity

 - Elephant motifs bring good luck (Ganesha)

-- Lotus flowers symbolize spiritual enlightenment.
+- Lotus flowers symbolize spiritual enlightenment

 Taboos: